Maxagl/Breakout/README.md

 2. Rendering using opengl
 3. Physics using Box2d

-The basci framework is from the turtorial in the referecen.
+The basic framework is from the turtorial in the reference.
 I added box2d to the framework to have more real Physic effects.

 ## Music